microsoft/vscode-docs/docs/python/python-tutorial.md

 **Note**: VS Code uses JSON files for all of its various configurations; `launch.json` is the standard name for a file containing debugging configurations.

-These different configurations are fully explained in [Debugging configurations](/docs/python/debugging.md); for now, just select **Python File**, which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.
+These different configurations are fully explained in [Debugging configurations for Python](/docs/python/debugging.md); for now, just select **Python File**, which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.
 Once selected the Python extension creates and opens a `launch.json` file that contains a pre-defined configuration based on your selection.

 To automatically stop the debugger on the first line when the program starts, add a `"stopOnEntry": true` setting to the "Python: Current File" configuration in the generated `launch.json` file, so that the whole configuration appears as follows: